zd3sf/esphome-docs/guides/contributing.rst

 - Components should dump their configuration using ``ESP_LOGCONFIG`` at startup in ``dump_config()``.
 - ESPHome uses a unified formatting tool for all source files (but this tool can be difficult to install).
-  When creating a new PR in GitHub, be sure to check the Github Actions output to see what formatting needs to be changed and what potential problems are detected.
+  When creating a new PR in GitHub, be sure to check the :ref:`Github Actions<automated_checks>` output to see what formatting needs to be changed and what potential problems are detected.
 - Use of external libraries should be kept to a minimum:

   - If the component you're developing has a simple communication interface, please consider implementing the library